Peter Pond: Explorations

-In 1783, Pond's explorations led him to the Athabasca, a region stretching from Lac Île-à-la-Crosse to the Peace River.
+In 1783, Pond's explorations led him again to the Athabasca, a region stretching from Lac Île-à-la-Crosse to the Peace River.
 There he explored waterways around Lake Athabasca and determined the approximate locations of Great Slave Lake and Great Bear Lake from First Nations peoples of the area.
 From his notes and diaries Peter Pond drew a map showing rivers and lakes of the Athabasca region, including what was known of the whole area from Hudson Bay to the Rocky Mountains and interpolating his information to the Arctic Ocean or Northwest Passage.

 In 1785, one copy of Pond's map, accompanied by a detailed report, was submitted to the United States Congress and a second to the Lieutenant Governor of Quebec, Henry Hamilton.
 Pond needed financial support to carry his explorations to the limits of North America's northwest, but the British government was not forthcoming.
 A partner in the NWC, founded in 1784, he was in charge of the company business in the Athabasca and Peace River areas.
 An ambitious man with a reputation for having a violent temper, he was implicated in two murders (one of a rival trader): Although acquitted on the murder charges, the company replaced him with Alexander Mackenzie.
 In the process of taking over the management of the business Mackenzie learned a great deal from Peter Pond about the Athabasca and Peace River region.
 Pond left the NWC in 1788.